NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 there are photometric problems with the images, those photometric defects can be misinterpreted as topography.

-Remember, in order for ``stereo`` to process stereo pairs in ISIS cube format, the images must have had SPICE data associated by running ISIS’s ``spiceinit`` program run on them first.
+Remember, in order for ``parallel_stereo`` to process stereo pairs in ISIS cube format, the images must have had SPICE data associated by running ISIS’s ``spiceinit`` program run on them first.

 Mars Reconnaissance Orbiter HiRISE